How John Locke Should Have Saved The Lone RangerSam Staley • Monday July 8, 2013 11:39 AM PDT •

 The Lone Ranger’s screenwriters could have used the Lockian concepts of personal liberty, property, and social contract as satisfying, compelling and internally consistent justifications for Reid’s work as the true caretaker of justice on the frontier.
 Thus, a proper reading of John Locke and the Second Treatise could have saved the Long Ranger, not banished him to the annals of another rather bland vigilante hero in the dust bowls of the American West.
 Thus, despite the promise of its opening scenes, The Lone Ranger has become yet another action movie rooted in the myth of the Wild West with no connection to the basic political and social values that framed much of struggles facing 19th Century America.

-Tags: American History, Civil Liberties, Civil Society, Classical Liberalism, Constitution, Corruption, crime, Criminal Justice, Economics, History, Law, Liberty, Natural Law, Personal Liberty, Philosophy, Property Rights, Racism
+Tags: American History, Civil Liberties, civil rights, Civil Society, Classical Liberalism, Constitution, Corruption, Crime, Criminal Justice, Economics, film, History, John Locke, Law, Liberty, lone ranger, Natural Law, personal freedom, Personal Liberty, Philosophy, Property Rights, Racism, social contract, tonto, two treatises of government